 - We expect the average earnings (in cash or equity) going forward to be less than $2.5 million per founder per year because of competitors to Y Combinator and regression to the mean.

 - Your personal expected earnings from applying to Y Combinator depend on your chance of being accepted and your chance of creating the next AirBnB or Dropbox.

 - Estimate the value of Y Combinator startups so far

 - Study the historical earnings of Y Combinator startups including i) average earnings, ii) mid-range outcomes and iii) failures

 - Discuss the likely earnings of future Y Combinator founders

 What are Y Combinator startups worth so far?

-As at April 2014, the total value of the roughly 634 startups that have passed through Y Combinator is over US$26 billion.
+As of April 2014, the total value of the 634 startups that have passed through Y Combinator is over US$26 billion.
 Two years ago, Forbes estimated the total value of Y Combinator companies at US$7.8 billion1, but this year, their value has skyrocketed due to its largest companies receiving big valuations in their latest funding rounds:

 - Dropbox was valued US$10 billion.